Macaws are like adorable feathered 3 year-old children.

 The Free Parrot training course below is a great start on the road to a happy relationship.
 After you finish with Chet's free Parrot Training information, I'm sure you will want to purchase his entire Parrot Training System!"

 With the exception of the Hyacinth, all of these birds should have a variety of healthy foods offered to them.
 You will need to provide at least 80 percent of diet with top-quality pellets.
-We like the Totally Organics Pellets that we carry because they are 100% organic and they don't even have artificial vitamins in them.
+We like the Totally Organics Pellets because they are 100% organic and they don't even have artificial vitamins in them.
 This is important if you have a bird with allergies.
-We also carry Harrison's High Potency Organic Pellets.
+We also like Harrison's High Potency Organic Pellets.

 I suggest that you pick one that is organic and not artificially dyed.
 Anything artificial has to be cleansed by the kidneys before it can be used.
 A lot of pellets are just junk.